ysfchn/DynamicComponents-AI2/README.md

         <td>
             Set a property of a component by typing its property name.
 Can be known as a Setter property block.<br>
             It can be also used to set properties that only exists in Designer.
-            Supported values are; "string", "boolean", "integer" and "float".
+            It works for common types.
 For other values, you should use Any Component blocks.
         </td>
     </tr>
     <!-- SET PROPERTIES  -->